ChadWKirk/PicPocket/docs/Coming Up/Editor Feature.md

 on delete, imgTitleArrState gets filtered to remove element with public id of deleted public id

+### Edit in Image Modal:

+Image Gallery pipeline:

+- ImageGallery is rendered
+- for each image rendered, titleArr.push(element.public_id).
+Once rendered completely, setTitleArrState(titleArr)
+- image is clicked
+- isShowingModal(true)
+- imgToLoadInFirstModal(image clicked info)
+- imgGalleryScrollPosition(scroll position)
+- prevPageForModal(page image gallery is being rendered on) - for when user clicks out of modal
+- navigate to imageViewPage
+- show modal over imageViewPage
+- let currentImgIndex = imgTitleArrState.indexOf(imgPublic_Id)

+Edit in modal feature:

+When user clicks on an image from imageGallery component and it belongs to them, they can edit it by clicking the edit button.

+Needs - image public id, current and new title, description, tags

+get public id from url

+get current image info from imgInfo.x

+get new image info from typing in input fields

+User clicks button > changes title, description and tags div's into inputs with current info as placeholder values > cancel = change inputs back to divs with old info > submit = run onSubmit from MyPicsPage, change inputs to divs with new info, change url to have new title, change imgTitleArr[index] to be new public id

 ## Edit in My Pics:

 In My Pics on mobile, there will be a grey pencil icon at the right side end of image title which will show modal editable.